-If you’re like many Americans, you’re several weeks into your New Year’s resolution to exercise more in 2021.
+If you’re like many Americans, you’re about a week into your New Year’s resolution to exercise more in 2022.
 Normally, this is the time of year that gym membership sign-ups soar throughout the Las Vegas Valley.
-Thanks to the ongoing COVID-19 pandemic, however, gym facilities have been reduced to a mere 25% operating capacity.
+Thanks to the ongoing COVID-19 pandemic and the new omicron variant, however, not everyone is comfortable returning to indoor gyms just yet.

-If your goal is to get fit this year, staying healthy is a must.
-That’s why the Las Vegas personal injury lawyers at Lerner and Rowe Injury Attorneys created this guide to protecting yourself from injury and illness while you work towards your fitness goals in 2021.
-Whether you’re hitting the gym or heading outside to exercise, use these COVID-19 workout tips to stay safe.
+If your goal is to get fit this year, you’ll want to be at the top of your game and avoid getting sick or injured.
+That’s why the Las Vegas personal injury lawyers at Lerner and Rowe Injury Attorneys created this guide to protecting yourself while you work towards your 2022 fitness goals.
+Whether you’re working out at home, heading outside to exercise, or getting back to the gym, check out these workout safety tips.

 Do Bodyweight Exercises